Fast Spectrum Estimation of Some Kernel Matrices: Introduction

 \subsection{Background}

-Kernel matrices that result from applying a positive-definite function pairwise to a finite set of points $X\subseteq\mathbb{R}^d$ arise in several areas of computational mathematics such as image processing and machine learning.
+Kernel matrices that result from applying a positive-definite function pairwise to a finite set of points $X\subseteq\mathbb{R}^D$ arise in several areas of computational mathematics such as image processing and machine learning.
 In the latter field especially, common methods involve performing expensive computations with a kernel matrix, such as inverting it or finding its eigenvalues \cite{scholkopf,shawetaylor}.
-The kernel matrix involved, however, may be of a prohibitively large size to even form, let alone to do computations with.
+The kernel matrix involved, however, may be of a prohibitively large size to form, let alone to perform computations with.
 On the other hand, if the matrix has quick eigenvalue decay relative to its norm, then we may be able to efficiently carry out computations on its low-rank approximation instead.
 A good overview of such computations and their complexity is found in \cite{cesabianchi}.
 Hence, it is useful to study {\it a priori} the eigenvalue decay of a kernel matrix.
 Given the $n$ data points with which the kernel matrix is formed, we would like to find ways to estimate all of its eigenvalues faster than by having to form the matrix first.
-That is, we would like to do so in a sub-quadratic number of operations relative to $n$.
+That is, we would like to do so in a number of operations that is at most subquadratic, and ideally sublinear, relative to $n$.

 We consider a setting common in data science, which is when the points in $X$ are assumed to be independent and identically-distributed, coming from some latent distribution.
 In the past, the study of eigenvalue decay of such kernel matrices often focused on asymptotic eigenvalue behavior as the number of distribution samples in $X$ was taken to infinity, after making some appropriate assumptions on the distribution and kernel function involved \cite{kolgine,braun}.
 However, as the examples in \cite{braun} suggest, these bounds rely on the kernel function having its truncated eigendecomposition (in some appropriate function space) readily available.
 Furthermore, it is unclear exactly how many terms to keep when computing and truncating such an eigendecomposition in order to obtain an eigenvalue decay bound within some tolerance.
 Thus, it is impractical to use such ideas for our purposes of estimating eigenvalue decay of a given kernel matrix.